-While having aggressively pursued a reduction of expenditures, the Lawyer Assistance Program has continued to actively encourage attorneys to seek assistance before their problems negatively affect their practice of law and lead to public harm.
+The Lawyer Assistance Program continues to actively encourage attorneys to seek assistance before their problems negatively affect their practice of law and lead to public harm.
 With an eye to the future, we anticipate continued progress among attorneys who participate in the program.
 In keeping with our mission, we envision their smooth transition into activities that will bolster and support their continued recovery and enhance public protection.